tigertiger/SillystringzFactory.Solution/README.md

   - Under Default Schema to be Imported To, select New and enter melissa_schatzmiller as the name of the database.
 Click Ok!
   - Navigate to the Import Progress tab and click Start Import at the bottom right of the window
   - After finishing the steps above, reopen Navigator > Schemas.
 Right click and select Refresh All.
 The melissa_schatzmiller database should appear.
+  - If you'd like to make use of the included database Migrations, simply run ```dotnet ef database update``` in your Factory/Factory folder

 * Return to Factory in your text editor
 * Restore and build the project: